amanullah-1/my-bookmarks/README.md

 # My Bookmarks
-This is just like a bookmark for my favorite sites and pages I visit day by day.
+This is just like a bookmark page for my favorite sites and pages I visit day by day.